List of members of the 6th Eastern Cape Provincial Legislature: Former members

 There were several mid-term changes to the composition of the ANC caucus.
 Nomvula Ponco, ranked 45th on the ANC's party list, was sworn in shortly after the election in June 2019, after initially failing to gain a seat.
 In August 2019, Kesava Pillai Anilkumar filled the vacancy created by the death of Ncediwe Nobevu-Booi in July, and in August 2022, Zolile Williams was sworn in to replace Babalo Madikizela, who resigned.

 On the opposition benches, Democratic Alliance provincial leader Nqaba Bhanga resigned from the legislature in March 2020 to serve as Mayor of Nelson Mandela Bay; his seat was filled by Kobus Botha.
-Bhanga returned to the legislature in December 2021.
-In August 2022, Retief Odendaal resigned, also to serve as Mayor of Nelson Mandela Bay.
+Bhanga returned to the legislature in December 2021, succeeding Botha.
+In August 2022, Retief Odendaal resigned, also to serve as Mayor of Nelson Mandela Bay and was replaced by Kobus Botha.
+Edmund van Vuuren resigned from the provincial legislature in April 2023, and his seat was taken up by former Kouga mayor Horatio Hendricks.
 The Freedom Front's sole representative in the legislature, Theo Coetzee, died in January 2023 and was replaced by Jaco Burger the following month.
 Also in February 2023, Simthembile Madikizela and Zilindile Vena were sworn in to the legislature to represent the Economic Freedom Fighters, filling vacancies occasioned by the resignations of Mlamli Makhetha and Yazini Tetyana.

+In December 2023, former DA provincial leader Nqaba Bhanga's party membership was terminated; Leander Kruger was appointed to take up his seat.